panzerdp/dmitripavlutin.com/content/posts/074-import-alt/index.md

 commentsThreadId: javascript-import-module-drawback
 ---

-## 1. Named Import in JavaScript is Not Autocomplete Friendly
+## 1. Named imports and autocomplete

 Let's say you write a simple JavaScript module: